wafaehamdaoui/calculator/README.md

 ![image](https://user-images.githubusercontent.com/75392302/141868380-331a6cd1-1f0b-452c-899a-75543cbac429.png)

-The project consists of a class:
+This project consists of a class:

 Calculator is the calculator widget, with all the calculator functionality.